-- Leverage existing community projects to ensure that the needs and interests of priority communities are integrated into broader regional efforts. - Better alignment and scaling of ongoing initiatives in the region to avoid redundancy and to strengthen collaborative practices across different groups working on health equity. - Target health equity and SDOH, ensuring that priority communities benefit from regional economic growth. - Advocate for rural policies that address structural urbanism and healthcare access, and support the unique needs of rural communities, which often face different challenges in the health and caregiving sectors. - Research and increase investment in prevention and upstream interventions, particularly those that can positively impact SDOH and health equity. - Support ongoing community engagement with priority communities throughout the implementation process, ensuring that their needs and interests are consistently represented.
+Leverage existing community projects to ensure that the

+Better alignment and scaling of ongoing initiatives in the region to avoid redundancy and to strengthen collaborative practices across different groups working on health equity.

+- Target health equity and SDOH, ensuring that priority communities benefit from regional economic growth. - Advocate for rural policies that address structural urbanism and healthcare access, and support the unique needs of rural communities, which often face different challenges in the health and caregiving sectors. - Research and increase investment in prevention and upstream interventions, particularly those that can positively impact SDOH and health equity. - Support ongoing community engagement with priority communities throughout the implementation process, ensuring that their needs and interests are consistently represented.